ReptarBar/Community-SLA/Community SLA and Contributor Rights.md

 Projects are free to adapt this, but if you claim to follow it, you should follow it in practice, not only in words.

+**Status:** v1.0 draft – feedback from maintainers and contributors welcome.

 ---

 ## 1. Purpose and scope